Tasmania Police: Vehicles

 The first radio-equipped vehicles adopted by Tasmania Police were FX Holden sedans, with ten of these acquired in 1950.
 Ford Fairlane cars were adopted in 1960 for use by the Criminal Investigative Branch, and over the years various makes of Holden, Ford and Toyota have been used.
 Notably the Traffic division adopted Nissan Skyline Silhouette pursuit cars in the late 1980s.

-Tasmania Police vehicles are based around several platforms, including the Holden Commodore, Ford Falcon, and more recently the Kia Stinger and Subaru Liberty for general (urban) patrol.
-Various other makes and models are employed on a "best-suitability" basis for rural, investigative, personnel transport and general inquiry roles including a range of mid-sized vehicles from Toyota and Hyundai.
-The Ford Ranger and Toyota Hilux are currently used as base vehicles for divisional vans, fitted with a custom Vawdrey-brand rotary-moulded, "custody cell" for transport of prisoners.
+Tasmania Police vehicles are based around several platforms, including the Hybrid Toyota Camry, Hyundai Santa Fe, Kia Sorrento for general (urban) patrol.
+The Highway Patrol utilise a variety of makes and models employed on a "best-suitability" basis including Subaru Outback, VW Passat, Kia Stinger and BMW 5 series “M Sport” models.The Ford Ranger and Isuzu D Max are currently used as base vehicles for divisional vans, fitted with a custom Varley-brand rotary-moulded, "pod" for transport of prisoners.
 Divisional vans are also predominantly used as patrol-support vehicles, to transport people under-arrest who have displayed a propensity for violence.

 The BMW R1200RT-P motorcycle is the primary motorcycle used in Tasmania, to supplement traffic control and enforcement duties, as well as assist with dignitaries and official ceremonial duties.

 Tasmania Police general patrol vehicles are equipped with mobile data terminals, used to interrogate criminal and traffic databases.
 They also have a general exemption against the Tasmanian government's "green-fleet" designations, as most vehicles under this designation are unsuitable for policing duties, and do not comply with Australian standards for the minimum requirements for Australian police vehicles.